RxLaboratory/DuME/src-docs/docs/green.md

 - ***h.265 Intra-frame mp4, 8-bit YUV 422*** will achieve all of the above points, and the resulting file size can be quite small, while being very easy to decode.
 It can use a lossless compression if you need, and you could also use all chroma data with a *444* encoding if you need.
 You can also increase to 10- or 12-bit channels.
 The only caveat is that it is not a frame sequence, so you won't be able to easily re-render only part of the video.
 Use only for short videos.
 If your software can't encode or decode *h.265*, try with intra-frame *h.264 (AVC-Intra)*.

 - ***OpenEXR sequence, 16-bit RGB, Luma/Chroma, DWAA Compression*** can achieve very small files.
-The *Luma/Chroma* option is equivalent to a *422* reduction and also saves space without perceptible loss.
+The *Luma/Chroma* option is equivalent to a *422* chroma sub-sampling and also saves space without perceptible loss.
 If you need chroma key in the next step you could just omit the option. *DWAA* compression is an efficient lossless or lossy compression, and even when lossy the loss can still be imperceptible.

 ### Formats to avoid

 - ***Prores*** and ***DnxHD/HR***, although very common, are not that great.
 They are lossy intra-frame formats, but resulting file sizes are huge.
-You can have better quality and the same decoding performance with intra-frame *h.265* or *openEXR*.
+You can have better quality and the same decoding performance with smaller intra-frame *h.265* or *openEXR* files.

 - ***PNG*** is nice, but *openEXR* is better.
 With the right compression settings, *openEXR* files can be smaller or at least the same size, and at least *Adobe After Effects* is much more performant for encoding and decoding *openEXR*. *OpenEXR* can be both lossy or lossless.